About Regeneration

 • About thirty percent of people globally rely on inefficient open fires that lead to deforestation, produce black carbon, pollute homes, and are dangerous.
 Clean cookstoves solve all these problems while reducing energy needs by nearly sixty percent.
 See Clean Cookstoves Nexus.

 Buy electric vehicles (EVs) rather than internal combustion engines (ICEs), and buy the smallest car that fits your needs.
 EVs convert energy into motion more efficiently than ICEs, so a comparably sized EV requires less energy than an ICE.
 Pickups and SUVs are available, as well as sedans.
 But larger EVs require more electricity, larger batteries, and more material (so more mining) than smaller ones.
-The U.S. Department of Energy rates the energy efficiency of EVs, and several sites rate the top 10 or 20 vehicles in the U.S. and elsewhere.
-See Electric Vehicles Nexus.
+The U.S. Department of Energy rates the energy efficiency of EVs, and several sites rate the top 10 or 20 vehicles in the U.S. See Electric Vehicles Nexus.

 Enroll in a demand response program if your utility offers it, and time your energy use for off-peak times.
 Demand response programs reward energy reduction during peak energy events, usually without penalty if you do not reduce energy.
 The energy savings from these programs can reduce the need for fossil-fuel peaker plants and prevent blackouts.
 Charge laptops, phones, and anything else with a battery overnight or in the morning, and pre-cool your house on cool summer mornings to reduce afternoon AC use.